MailTape/MailTape-v1/_posts/2020-12-13-Sorcha-Richardson.md

 # MailTape's selection

 ## [Sorcha Richardson](https://www.mplofficiel.fr) - Twisting The Knife
 Sarah: **"**I love the fluttering of piano that tiptoes through this track, stepping in and out of the grounding guitar line.
 Sorcha's songwriting always strikes me; she dissects the ties between us with tremendous attention and care.
-I still think of the kerosene arrows sent by a lover's glance:) She describes her world with brutal tenderness, in this track and all through her album, First Prize Bravery.**"**
+I still think of kerosene arrows:) She describes her world with brutal tenderness, in this track and all through her album, First Prize Bravery.**"**

 ## [Porridge Radio](https://www.arthur-h.net) - Paris la Silencieuse
 Sarah: **"**Porridge Radio got me through this year.
 7 Seconds stands out as a more gentle release, following the band's tracks **Sweet** from January and March's **Circling** (you should consider checking those out, too ;)).
 7 Seconds is rough and and strong and delicate all at the same time, a hypnotic mesh of hard-hitting lyrics, heavy guitar backups, and 80's synths.
 I find this punk rock clash with sweet 80's pop so captivating :) hope you like the energy as much as I did.**"**